making a start

 Everyone else seems so skillful and effortless.
 Sophisticated and cool.
 I’m feeling like I’ve got two left feet.
 What if they ask a question and I don’t know the answer?
 I’ll look like an idiot.

 The chefs and all the kitchen talk is confusing, and I’m not sure if they like me.
 Am I doing a good job?
 This is intense.
 I’m finding it hard.
 And I’m exhausted.
 But it’s also strangely…satisfying.
 Maybe even fun?
-I know it might sound like a tractor beam to a slow moving car crash – but you get to sit down and share a drink together at the end of the night.
-And a better meal than I could have cooked for myself at the time (I later learned that not all staff meals were going to be as good as what I got here).
+Most people hear what the job actually involves and take a polite step backwards.
+The hours are antisocial, the pay isn’t great, and the guests can be hard work.
+And yet somehow you find yourself signing up again.
+At the end of the night you get to sit down and share a drink together.
+And a better meal than I could have cooked for myself at the time.
+Not every kitchen would turn out to be so generous with the staff, I’d later find out.

 But the pages in this wine list.
 Shit.
 How am I ever going to learn all that?
 The others seem to be able to rattle off chatty talking points about the flavours of grapes and some of the places they come from with the customers.
 It’s pretty magical to eavesdrop on these conversations.
-And whilst I’m curious, I’m also a bit terrified.
 There’s never been much drink at our house.
 Well, Dad occasionally drank beer, but Mum doesn’t touch the stuff.

 I have no idea how I’m going to get a handle on this wine thing.
 Where do you even start?